Table of contents

 View your page in a text browser

-When using CSS, ensure that your site looks good without CSS too, because a lot of browsers, especially browsers for people with visual disabilities, do not support it.
+When using CSS, ensure that your site remains functional without CSS too, because some browsers, especially browsers for people with visual disabilities, do not support it.
 Also, make note of the points I make in the section on browser problems in my CSS tutorial.

 Include closing tags